Inside (video game)

-Inside is a 2016 puzzle-platform horror game developed and published by Playdead.
+Inside (stylized in all caps) is a 2016 puzzle-platform horror game developed and published by Playdead.
 The game was released for the Xbox One in June 2016, Windows in July, and PlayStation 4 in August, followed by releases for iOS in December 2017, Nintendo Switch in June 2018, and macOS in June 2020.
 The player controls a boy in a dystopian world, solving environmental puzzles and avoiding death.
 It is Playdead's second game following Limbo (2010), sharing similar 2.5D gameplay.

 Playdead began work on Inside shortly after the release of Limbo, using Limbos custom game engine.
 The team switched to Unity to simplify development, adding their own rendering routines, later released as open source, to create a signature look.
 The game was partially funded by a grant from the Danish Film Institute.
 Inside premiered at Microsoft's E3 2014 conference, with a planned release in 2015, but was delayed to 2016.

 Inside was released to critical acclaim.
 Critics noted it as an improvement over Limbo, praising its art direction, atmosphere and gameplay.
 The game was nominated for numerous accolades, including game of the year, and won several independent awards for technical achievement.
 As with Limbo, Inside is included on multiple lists of the greatest video games of all time as compiled by game journalists.

 Gameplay

 Inside is a puzzle platformer.
 The player character is an unnamed boy or young man who explores a surreal and mostly monochromatic environment presented as a 2.5D platform game.
 The game is dark, with color used sparingly to highlight both the player and certain parts of the environment.
 The game is mostly silent, with the exception of occasional musical cues, the boy's vocals, dogs barking, equipment and sound effects.
-The player controls the boy who walks, runs, swims, climbs, and uses objects to overcome obstacles and progress in the game.
-The boy gains the ability to control bodies to complete certain puzzles, a mechanic that IGNs Marty Sliva compared to a similar mechanic in The Swapper.
+The character can walk, run, swim, climb, and use objects to overcome obstacles and progress in the game.
+At select areas of the game, the character can use a device (similar in appearance to the later-mentioned glowing orbs) to control bodies in order to complete certain puzzles, a mechanic that IGNs Marty Sliva compared to a similar one in The Swapper.
 At various points in the game, the player may discover hidden rooms containing glowing orbs.
 If all the orbs are deactivated during a playthrough, the player unlocks the game's alternate ending.

-The boy or young man can die in a multitude of ways, including drowning, being shot with a gun or tranquilizer dart, mauled by dogs, ensnared by security machines, being blown apart by shockwaves, and others.
+The player can die in a multitude of ways, including drowning, being shot with a gun or tranquilizer dart, mauled by dogs, ensnared by security machines, being blown apart by shockwaves, and others.
 As in the predecessor game Limbo, these deaths are presented realistically and are often graphic, but to a larger degree, earning the ESRB's Mature rating as opposed to Limbos Teen rating.
 If the character dies, the game continues from the most recent checkpoint.

-Later in the game, the player controls a monster called the Huddle, who possesses great strength and cannot die in any way.
+Later in the game, the player controls a monster called the Huddle, who possesses great strength and cannot die when controlled by the player.
 However, the player will still need to rely on strategy to get through certain areas.